-- 4.28.
-The NPPF highlights three interdependent overarching planning objectives in achieving sustainable development; economic (supporting growth), social (supporting communities), and environmental (protecting and enhancing our natural and built environment) that need to be considered collectively. - 4.29.
+4.28.
+The NPPF highlights three interdependent overarching planning objectives in achieving sustainable development; economic (supporting growth), social (supporting communities), and environmental (protecting and enhancing our natural and built environment) that need to be considered collectively.

+- 4.29.
 A key urban design objective is to ensure that new development achieves the highest standards of sustainable design and construction in accordance with national, London and local plan policies, to improve environmental performance by reducing energy demand, improving resource efficiency, and by encouraging the efficient use of buildings and previously developed land. - 4.30.
 The London Plan highlights the importance and multifunctional benefits of green infrastructure (an important element of sustainable design) which include promoting physical and mental health, enhancing local biodiversity, and its role in helping to adapt to the impacts of climate change.
-Air quality, cooling, and flood mitigation can all be addressed in part with green infrastructure. - 4.31.
+Air quality, cooling, and flood mitigation can all be addressed in part with green infrastructure.
+Consideration of groundwater sensitivity is also important, to ensure that water resources are not contaminated by polluting developments. - 4.31.
 As set out in the NDG, well-designed places and buildings conserve natural resources including land, water, energy and materials.
 Their design responds to the impacts of climate change, is fit for purpose and adaptable over time and adopts technologies to minimise their environmental impact. - 4.32.
 The most successful places are those that are adaptable to change and are able to continually evolve in order to remain vibrant.
 Places need to be adaptable at every scale.

 Development proposals should be designed to allow for future social, economic, and environmental change to accommodate the needs of both existing and future communities.
-Development proposals should achieve high sustainability standards in line with the London Plan and relevant SPGs.
-This should include adopting circular economy approaches to promote resource efficiency and address challenge of climate change, and the use of Whole Lifetime Carbon Assessments.
+Development proposals should achieve high sustainability standards in line with the London Plan and relevant LPGs.
+This should include adopting circular economy approaches to promote resource efficiency and address the challenge of climate change, and the use of Whole Lifetime Carbon Assessments.